| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday August 7, 2009

 encourages agricultural and forestry producers to maintain existing

+conservation activities and adopt additional ones on their operations.
 "This program will help the Nation's agricultural and forestry producers reach greater levels of conservation performance, which will help protect our land and water," Merrigan said.
 "The conservation benefits derived from maintaining and enhancing natural resources will improve the quality of soil and water, assist in addressing global climate change, and encourage environmentally responsible energy production."
 This program has been called the Conservation Security Program previously- and has also been called the "green payments" program- a program that has been used to reward what you have done to this point on your land when if comes to conservation.
 We have more details on our website about the CSP signup that begins this coming Monday, August 14. | |

-A Look Back at the 2008 Southern Plains Beef Symposium ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ In honor of
+| A Look Back at the 2008 Southern Plains Beef Symposium ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~In honor of

 the 19th annual Southern Plains Beef Symposium that happens this weekend